-These options control the operating system's send buffer sizes (SO_SNDBUF) for TCP and UDP sockets respectively.
-Buffering at the operating system level can prevent packet drops during brief load spikes, but if the value is set too high, it could clog a running server with outstanding queries that have already timed out.
+These options control the operating system's send buffer sizes (SO\SNDBUF) for TCP and UDP sockets, respectively.
+Buffering at the operating system level can prevent packet drops during brief load spikes, but if the buffer size is set too high, a running server could get clogged with outstanding queries that have already timed out.
 The default is 0, which means the operating system's default value should be used.
-The minimum configurable value is 4096; any nonzero value lower than that will be silently raised.
-The maximum value is determined by the kernel, and values exceeding the maximum will be silently reduced.
+The minimum configurable value is 4096; any nonzero value lower than that is silently raised.
+The maximum value is determined by the kernel, and values exceeding the maximum are silently reduced.